Aidavdw/komurasaki_air_breathing/documentation/presentation.md

 no shock fronts: AUSM-DV
 shock fronts: HANEL
 Sampled values are piece-wise reconstructed twice differentiable partial functions from MUSCL interpolation.
 This allows direct monitoring of numerical performance, allowing direct feedback to user if scheme requires altering.
-## Viscosity, turbulence model
-Investigation into effect of viscosity, and if turbulence models are required.
-Simple comparative case has been set up in ANSYS CFX to compare the magnitude of its effect.
-At the time scales and dimensions posed, less than 2% divergence.
-Only when scaled up to 10x the size does it start exhibiting more of an effect (5% divergence).
-For these stages of development, disregarding viscous stresses is sufficient, and turbulence can be disregarded.

 # Program flow
 Rough outline of how the program flows.